-As an author, I use a lot of tools and resources.
+As an self-published author, I use a lot of tools and resources.
 I’d love to say that writing a book is as simple as banging out the words, doing a quick edit and then sending it off to a publisher.
-As an Independent Publisher, it’s a lot more complicated than that.
-As a control freak, I wouldn’t have it any other way.
+As an independent publisher, it’s a lot more complicated than that.

-I’ve tried a lot of tools already, so I’ve ruled out the time wasters.
-These tools and resources keep me on track, writing books and selling them.
+I’ve tried a lot of tools, and have ruled out the time wasters.
+The tools I mention here keep me on track, writing books and selling them.
 And, of course, this is a living, breathing list, so it may change as I go.

 Today I’m sharing the tools and resources that I find MOST helpful.

 The app to get the scenes written and to ‘bang out’ the initial storyline.
 I put all kinds of stuff into Scrivener: character outlines and questions, ideas for lines to include, setting, scenery, images, etc.

 This is an amazing tool, but as a writer, you have to be careful not to lose your voice.
 ProWritingAid will keep you honest with grammar and spelling and offer you help with sections that could be better written.
 But if you have a certain style, it can see your style as ‘incorrect’.
 That’s where knowing who you are as a writer and being clear on your style helps steer you away from ‘accepting all’ the changes ProWritingAid offers.
 Still, I LOVE this app and use it for many things.
 My writing has improved as a result.